-New Zealand itself may be relatively small but, as many businesses have found, it’s surprisingly easy to scale operations far beyond the capacity of the domestic market.
+New Zealand presents a prosperous though relatively small market.
+However, many businesses have found it surprisingly easy to scale operations far beyond the domestic scene.

-In digital economy rankings we're placed 10th by The Economist's Intelligence Unit.
+In digital economy rankings we're placed 13th by Huawei's Global Connectivity Index.

-The Harvard Business Review in 2015 included us in their list of ‘stand out’ countries that have shown high levels of digital development in the past and remain on an upward trajectory
+The Harvard Business Review in 2016 included us in their list of ‘stand out’ countries that have high digital evolution and are maintaining momentum.

-With the world’s economic centre of power shifting away from Europe towards Asia/US, we’re in an increasingly promising geographic location.
+With the international centre of economic power shifting away from Europe towards Asia/US, we’re increasingly well-placed geographically.

 We’re taking advantage of that with a strong and growing network of trade agreements.

 We enjoy well-established trade links with the USA and Japan.
-We have a close trade relationship with Australia (called CER, Closer Economic Relations), giving New Zealand businesses duty free access to a population of 23.2 million.
-Other agreements provide enhanced access to the ASEAN nations of South East Asia and also to India, the Gulf states, Russia Belarus and Kazakhstan.
+We have a close trade relationship with Australia (called CER, Closer Economic Relations), giving New Zealand businesses duty-free access to a population of 24.6 million.
+Other agreements provide enhanced access to the ASEAN nations of South East Asia (Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Viet Nam), Chile and Korea.